WillYallop/functionalities/packages/webcomponents/src/components/disclosure/README.md

 # Disclosure

-The Disclosure web component is an extension of the Details component with additional options to assign groups to disclosures so that only one is open at a time, and to animate the height of the content when toggled.
+The Disclosure web component is an extension of the details/summary elements with additional options to assign groups to disclosures so that only one is open at a time, and to animate the height of the content when toggled.
 This component is built to progressively enhance the ``<details>`` element and provides accessibility attributes even when JavaScript is disabled.

 ## Quick Links